navra16/Drosophila_Wing_Disc_Tissue_Model/README.md

 III.
 Start the actual simulation:

       1. Update parameters (if necessary).
-      2. Run a predetermined number of relaxation steps or dynamical number of relaxation steps depending on simulation types (molecular dynamics vs energy minimization).
+      2. Run a predetermined number of relaxation steps or dynamical number of relaxation steps depending on simulation types.
-      3. Run edge-swap algorithm (if applicable).
+      3. Run gradient descent for minimization of energy.
-      4. Repeat (1-3) for a number of times, and then test for growth (if applicable).
+      4. Repeat (1-3) for a number of times, and then test for deformation.
       5. Repeat (1-4) until simulation terminates.

 To run the simulation on UCR HPCC: